PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Related Work

 \subsection{Emotional Support Conversation}

 Before the task ESC is proposed, there are two relevant well researched dialogue systems, i.e. emotional chatting \cite{DBLP:conf/aaai/ZhouHZZL18,Wei2019,song-etal-2019-generating} and empathetic responding \cite{DBLP:conf/acl/RashkinSLB19, DBLP:conf/aaai/LinXWSLSF20, DBLP:conf/emnlp/LinMSXF19, DBLP:conf/emnlp/MajumderHPLGGMP20}.
 Emotional chatting needs to respond in appropriate emotion or the given emotion, such as happy or angry \cite{DBLP:conf/aaai/ZhouHZZL18}.
 Empathetic responding needs to understand and feel what user is experiencing, and respond with empathy \cite{DBLP:conf/acl/RashkinSLB19}.
 Compared with them, the emerging task of ESC aims at reducing help-seeker's emotional stress and help them explore and overcome the problem the face.
-The first work on ESC task \cite{DBLP:conf/acl/LiuZDSLYJH20} takes emotional support into account in conversation.
-They construct an Emotional Support Conversation dataset (ESConv) with rich support strategies in a help-seeker and supporter mode.
-Based on ESConv, MISC \cite{DBLP:conf/acl/TuLC0W022} is proposed to capture seeker's instant mental state and make a strategy-mixed response.
-However, all of them ignore abundant prior knowledge in terms of exemplars and strategy sequence This makes them limited to the scope of current conversation and just rely on learned model parameters to make a dull response.
-In contrast, our work sufficiently exploits prior knowledge to provide problem-related and strategy-related support.
+The first work on ESC task, called BlenderBot-Joint, adopts a chitchat bot BlenderBot \cite{roller2021recipes} as backbone and takes emotional support into account in conversation \cite{DBLP:conf/acl/LiuZDSLYJH20}.
+Specifically, they encode the context history and predict a strategy token.
+Then, they concatenate the predicted strategy token to the head of generation to guide the desired response.
+Meanwhile, they construct an Emotional Support Conversation dataset (ESConv) annotated with support strategies for the ESC task.
+Based on ESConv, MISC \cite{DBLP:conf/acl/TuLC0W022} uses an off-the-shelf commonsense model COMET \cite{bosselut-etal-2019-comet} to infer an instant mental state of seeker and encodes them additionally.
+When predicting strategy, they take the probability of each predicted strategy as weight to get a weighted average representation of strategy, and utilize it for guiding a skillful generation.
+GLHG \cite{DBLP:conf/ijcai/00080XXSL22} considers the hierarchical relationship between the seeker's global situation (summarizing the condition of the seeker) and the local intention (inferred by COMET in each dialogue round) in conversation, and uses a graph neural network to encode their relationship for guiding generation.
+Note that both MISC and GLHG are constrained by the external knowledge in COMET, which may not be applicable to some specific domain.
+The external knowledge base like COMET also requires significant human effort to develop.
+Meanwhile, all of them are limited to the scope of current conversation but ignore abundant prior knowledge existing in the dataset.
+In contrast, we focus on exploring the existing knowledge and the characteristics of the ESC task without using any external knowledge.